 Careers for Human Services Ph.D.
 Majors

 Career options for Human Services Ph.D. majors are plentiful.
 The career you choose will depend on the specialization you choose in your program.
-Our number #3 ranking, Capella, offers a list of careers in the human service field:
+Some examples of careers in the human service field include:

 - Adjunct or part-time human services faculty